Linagora

 Linagora is a French open source software editor, founded in June 2000 by Alexandre Zapolsky and Michel-Marie Maudet.

 Located in France, as well as in Belgium, Canada, Vietnam, the United States and Tunisia, the company employs around 200 people.

-In 2023, Linagora creates the OpenLLM France community, alongside other French Artificial Intelligence companies and organizations.
+In 2023, Linagora created the OpenLLM France community, alongside other French Artificial Intelligence companies and organizations.

-In 2025, the company launches Lucie, an opensource Large Language Model.
+In 2025, the company launched Lucie, an opensource Large Language Model.

 History

-Linagora was founded on June 28, 2000.
+Linagora was founded on June 28, 2000 by Alexandre Zapolsky and Michel-Marie Maudet.
 Its name is a contraction of the words "Linux" and "Agora".
-The company was founded by Alexandre Zapolsky and Michel-Marie Maudet.
-Soon after, the two entrepreneurs were joined by Alexandre Zapolsky's wife and brother, who took on the roles of commercial director and administrative and financial director of the SME.
+Soon after founding the company, the two entrepreneurs were joined by Alexandre Zapolsky's wife and brother, who took on the roles of commercial director and administrative and financial director of the SME.

 In 2007, the company was selected by the French National Assembly to provide the software for Linux computers, replacing Microsoft Windows.
-Linagora then claimed the position of the leading French open source software company by revenue.
+Linagora then became the leading French open source software company by revenue.

 In 2015, French Prime Minister Manuel Valls allocated €10.7 million from the "Investments for the Future" fund for a research program aimed at developing a new generation of open source software platforms based on Linagora's offerings.

 In September 2016, Linagora launched the social network "La Cerise" for the newspaper L'Humanité.
-This app aimed to be a "sounding board for the newspaper's ideas" by offering a service and tool for readers and citizens mobilizing for causes.
+This app offered a service and tool for readers and citizens mobilizing for causes.
 It aimed to share engagement through petitions, discussions, agendas, and contacts.

 In October 2016, the company won two public contracts for supporting open source software in forty-two French ministries and other administrative entities.

 In May 2019, Linagora organized a fundraising event in the presence of the French Secretary of State for Digital Affairs, Cédric O, to celebrate its 19th anniversary.
 The funds were intended for: